piercecohen1/GPT-CLI/README.md

 /system [SYSTEM PROMPT]   Start a new chat with a custom system message

-/model [MODEL]            Switch models and reset the chat

-/gpt3                     Start a new chat with the model set to gpt-3.5-turbo-16k
+/model [MODEL]            Start a new chat with the specified model

-/quit                     Quit the interactive chat
+/quit                     Exit the program

-/info                     Display current model and messages
+/info                     Display info about the current chat session

 /save [FILENAME]          Save the chat to a file

 /load [FILENAME]          Load a chat from a file

-/help                     Display help menu
+/help                     Display this help message
 ```